2023 Most Popular Educational Administration Bachelor's Degree Schools in Ohio

 Read full report on Educational Administration at Ohio State University - Main Campus

-Out of the 6 schools in Ohio that were part of this year’s ranking, Ohio State University - Newark Campus landed the # 2 spot on the list.
+The in-demand bachelor’s degree programs at Ohio State University - Newark Campus helped the school earn the #2 place on this year’s ranking of the most popular educational administration schools in Ohio.
 Located in the suburb of Newark, Ohio State University - Newark Campus is a public college with a small student population.

 About 95% of the students majoring in education admin at the school are women while 5% are male.